 Opioid use disorder and opioid overdoses are at epidemic levels in the United States today, and opioid misuse also creates secondary public health impacts by increasing demand on our first responders, law enforcement and healthcare agencies.

 DHEC's Efforts to Combat Opioid Overdose Deaths

-Drug Monitoring: DHEC’s Bureau of Drug Control administers the state's prescription monitoring program (PMP) called the South Carolina Reporting & Identification Prescription Tracking System (SCRIPTS) which tracks the dispensing of controlled substance prescriptions.
+Drug Monitoring: DHEC’s Bureau of Drug Control administers the state's prescription monitoring program, called the South Carolina Reporting & Identification Prescription Tracking System (SCRIPTS), which tracks the dispensing of controlled substance prescriptions.
 Drug Control also works closely with a range of law enforcement and government agencies to identify prescription drug abuse hotspots and improve investigation and prosecution of prescription drug abuse cases.

 Sharing timely information with public safety and first responders:

 - Vulnerability assessments increase data sharing and coordination across public health and public safety partners.
 They inform prevention and response activities, increase jurisdictional awareness of the opioid crisis, provide evidence-based approaches to combat it, and ensure that resources are being maximized as the opioid crisis evolves and changes.

 - DHEC leverages the High Intensity Drug Trafficking Area (HIDTA) Overdose Map to rapidly detect suspected overdose outbreaks in real-time and share results with local-level agencies for planning and resource allocation.